cknishan/Productive-To-Do-App/README.md

 # Productive-To-Do-App

-# Tools and Concepts Used:
+A Simple To Do app that is easy to use with simple clean UI and UX design.

-- Tailwindcss: Customizing
+## Tools and Concepts:
-- Javascript: Object-Oriented Programming, DOM manupilation
+- Tailwindcss
-- HTML: Basic structuring.
+- Javascript
-- CSS: Mostly tailwind
+- HTML
-- GIT: Tracking and version control
+- Git

 # Tailwindcss Installation / Setup